Aedan-Johnson/CyberPatriot-Toolkit/README.md

     - Check or Remediate modes for system tweaks
     - Clear, logical subscreens for each task

+- **NEW:**
+    - If a program installer is missing, the script automatically downloads it from the official vendor!
+    - _Logging feature has been removed in the latest update._

 ---

 ## How To Use